WE CAN BRING YOU HOPE

 • Provide trained Volunteers will work along with your local Law Enforcement (providing tips, leads or any information gathered about your loved one.)

-• Twenty-four-hour public Tip line number to be provided for all missing persons and crime victim cases
+• Twenty-four-hour public Tip line number to be provided for all crime victim cases

 • Trained Volunteers work alongside you and your family during this crisis by offering support and other resources

-• Complete casework and research of a missing person, crime victim case by a team of trained volunteers.
+• Complete casework and research of a crime victim case by a team of trained volunteers.

 We Can Bring You Hope will review each case and if it meets our criteria and we feel we can assist you we will accept it.

--We ask that you be honest with us.
+We ask that you be honest with us.
 We can't help you if we don't know everything.
-We will verify that it is an open active investigation to a Missing Person.

 - Police Agency Phone number/Case Number